Security Analysis and Portfolio Management

 This subject develops knowledge in the field of investment analysis.
 Students examine portfolio theory, the theory of efficient markets and risk management techniques as they relate to the construction of efficient portfolios.
 Central to the unit is a practical understanding of the trade-off between risk and returns in the development of a portfolio of all financial assets.
 This subject will equip students to choose between different investments and decide how much total wealth to hold in each investment.

-Short-answer Questions: 25%; LOs 1-6 Online Quiz: 15%; LOs 1-6 Final Examination: 60%; LOs 1-6.
-Students must obtain at least 50% in the examination (and at least 50% overall) to receive a pass (or better) in the unit.
-UNE manages supervised exams associated with your UNE subjects.
+Online Quiz: Relates to Learning Outcomes 1, 2, 3, 4, 5, 6 Written Assignment: Relates to Learning Outcomes 1, 2, 3, 4, 5, 6 Final Examination: 2 hrs 15 mins.
+Students must obtain at least 50% in the examination (and at least 50% overall) to receive a pass (or better) in the subject.
+Relates to Learning Outcomes 1, 2, 3, 4, 5, 6 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 Check the learning management system (LMS) of your university for textbook details.